coteditor/CotEditor/CONTRIBUTING.md

 - Portuguese
 - Turkish

-We are now looking for a new maintainer for:
+We are now looking for new maintainers for:

 - French
 - Spanish